 The brown bag meetings are intended to foster mutual interest, acquaintance, cooperation, and collaboration between all members of the M&B postdoctoral program as well as those scientists working at Luisenstraße 56.
 This includes the members of the Villringer, Pauen, Finke, Dziobek, Gallese, and Prinz groups as well as postdoctoral researchers and M&B doctoral candidates who have desks at Luisenstraße.
 The idea is that we meet on every first Wednesday of the month (if possible) for one hour and show each other our work.
 There will be two impulse presentations (max.
 10 minutes each) about current projects plus a discussion.

-If you are a M&B member and not on the list, please contact Ulrike Lachmann to be put on the invitation list: ulrike.lachmann-please remove this firstname.lastname@example.org
+If you are a M&B member and not yet on the invitation list, please contact Ulrike Lachmann: ulrike.lachmann-please remove this email@example.com

 The definition of a “Brown Bag Meeting”

 An informal meeting that takes place over lunch.
 This type of meeting is called a brown bag meeting because participants provide their own lunches (in some countries brought in a brown paper bag).
 Participants in a brown bag meeting are allowed and expected to eat whatever food they bring during the meeting.
 Brown bag meetings are not limited to the business world; they may also be used by universities, for example, as a casual way to host a speaker or hold a discussion during students’ lunch hour.